informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 Finally, notice that, usually, both the parsing and the execution of commands with parameters throw more types of exception than do the parsing and execution of commands without parameters.
-In the case of the `action` command, for example, the parsing of its parameters may generate `CommandParseException`s, or system exceptions that we wrap in `CommandParseException`s, and its execution in the model part of the application may generate exceptions that we wrap in `CommandExecuteException`s.
+In the case of the `addObject` command, for example, the parsing of its parameters may generate `CommandParseException`s, or system exceptions that we wrap in `CommandParseException`s, and its execution in the model part of the application may generate exceptions that we wrap in `CommandExecuteException`s.